attack-community/website/event.md

 Registration (in person or virtual) is possible at no cost via this link: <a href="https://www.eventbrite.com/e/11th-eu-attck-community-workshop-tickets-574427958487"> Registration for the eleventh
 EU MITRE ATT&CK Community Workshop</a>.

+Registration (in person or virtual) is possible at no cost via this link: <a href="[https://www.eventbrite.com/e/11th-eu-attck-community-workshop-tickets-574427958487"> Registration for the eleventh
+EU MITRE ATT&CK Community Workshop</a>.

 # About the EU ATT&CK Community

 The EU ATT&CK Community is a diverse community of practitioners including security professionals, cybersecurity vendors, CSIRTs/CERTs and user organisations whose aim is to actively use MITRE ATT&CK® while contributing back to improve cyber defense.
 The EU MITRE ATT&CK® Community is a volunteer-driven vendor neutral platform where all users can discuss, exchange and improve their use of adversary tactics and techniques together in practical use cases like attribution, prevention, detection, hunting and response.